bruceallday/RateMyRecipe/README.md

 ![](./screenshots/update-preview.png)

 ## Roadmap
+ * ~Implement upvotes and downvotes~
- * Implement upvotes and downvotes that are calculated into an overall score.
-Think of a relevant creative name for this "score"
+ * Think of a relevant creative name for total "score"
  * Refactor code to follow a 'drier' approach using ejs includes.

 ## Environment